Etonitazene: Illicit production

 Illicit production and sale of etonitazene has been limited.
 Identified on the Moscow illegal drug market in 1998, it was primarily smoked in laced cigarettes.
 A chemist at Morton Thiokol synthesized the compound for his own use.
 The drug was produced in Russia in 1996 and sold as 'Chinese Dwarf'.
 The drug resulted in an unconfirmed number of deaths due to its uncertain potency.

-It appears to have a steep dose-response curve, and unpredictable pharmacokinetics especially when injected, in a similar manner to some other potent opioids such as dextromoramide, which may cause etonitazene to be especially hazardous when compared to opioids of similar potency such as fentanyl.
+Etonitazene appears to have a steep dose-response curve, and unpredictable pharmacokinetics especially when injected, in a similar manner to some other potent opioids such as dextromoramide, which may cause etonitazene to be especially hazardous when compared to opioids of similar potency such as fentanyl.